The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Case Study Gwinnett and Atlanta

 \paragraph{Potential Riders}

 In addition to existing riders, a set of potential riders is generated: they may choose to adopt the system if the travel time is sufficiently short.
 The set of potential riders is based on simulated travelers in the Metro Atlanta Area provided by the \citet{ARC2022-ActivityBasedModeling}.
 This data was generated by an activity-based model, calibrated with data from the 2011 Regional Houshold Travel Survey, and projected into 2020.
+This dataset does not include the impact of the COVID-19 pandemic, but \citet{auad2021resiliency} have demonstrated that ODMTS are generally resilient to changes in demand.
 To create a set of potential transit users, travelers are selected from those who \begin{itemize} \item commute alone by car from Gwinnett County; \item depart during the 7am-9am morning peak and stay within the case study area; and \item commute to the Emory University area, Midtown Atlanta, Downtown Atlanta, or stay within Gwinnett. \end{itemize} This results in 33,769 potential riders: 31,295 local riders (who commute within Gwinnett) and 2,474 non-local riders who work outside of the county.
 The trip origins, which are provided at the level of traffic analysis zones, are distributed over smaller census blocks based on population counts.
 Similarly, the trip destinations are distributed over points of interest based on size, resulting in 27,202 unique OD pairs.
+Note that potential ridership is based on simulated demand from the survey, while existing ridership is based on the current actual demand.

 \paragraph{Experimental Settings}

 The congestion scenarios are created according to Section~\ref{subsec:congestion-modeling}, using Directions API data for 8am on Wednesday March 22, 2022.
 The MARTA rail system is fixed, while the GCT buses are redesigned.
 The ODMTS provides service to 1733 conveniently-placed \emph{virtual stops} that span the case study area (chosen from existing transit stops, census block centers, and points of interest), and the OD pairs are mapped to nearby virtual stops.
 Figure~\ref{fig:study_area_hubs} shows the potential hub locations that are used for the case study.
 These include hubs near I-85 (yellow), hubs in Gwinnett (blue), MARTA rail stations (red), and hubs at or near current GCT commuter bus stops in Atlanta (green).